 Worst dish: “Tomme de Brebis” dish which was very salty.
 I really didn’t care for anything on the plate.
 I really like ham and generally love meat plates, so I was disappointed.
 Ethan even though this dish was too salty which is saying a lot as he has a high threshold for salt.

 Drinks: I had a glass of Lassalle Rose champagne ($29/glass), water, and espresso during the meal.
 Ethan had an orange sparkling non-alcoholic drink and coffee.
-I would have ordered more wine, but it was just too expensive for us.
 The non-alcoholic drinks are at no charge.

 Any thoughts on The French Laundry or any of the other Napa Valley restaurants?
 We’d love to hear them.
 We are also happy to share more specific information about our dinner experience, just ask.
-Also, if you are going to be visiting the Napa Valley soon, you may want to check out our recent post about things to do in the area in addition to visiting wineries: Non-Alcoholic Napa: 10 Things to Do In Napa Valley Without Wine.
+Also, if you are going to be visiting the Napa Valley soon, we recommend checking out our post on things to do in Napa Valley.